detailyang/welcome/documentation/guides/00_overview.md

 sidebar_label: Overview
 ---

 There is a lot to learn about Leo!
-To help tame the complexity, we've put together some explainers and tutorials around some of the concepts and tools in Leo.
+To help tame the complexity, we've put together some explainers that you may find helpful.

 - [**The Asynchronous Programming Model**](01_async.md) - Coming soon!